 We want to help you make more informed decisions.
 Some links on this page — clearly marked — may take you to a partner website and may result in us earning a referral commission.
 For more information, see How We Make Money.

 And as long as the U.S. economy is still mired in a recession, rates are expected to stay low.
-Many experts anticipate mortgage rates rising in 2021, yet remaining favorable compared to historical averages.
-With 30-year fixed rates touching 2.7% in 2020, even a steep increase of 1% would leave rates well short of the 5% to 6% average rates we saw just 15 years ago.
+Many experts see potential for mortgage rates to rise toward the later part of 2021, yet remain favorable compared to historical averages.
+With 30-year fixed rates dipping below 2.7% in 2020, even a steep increase of 1% would leave rates well short of the 5% to 6% average rates we saw just 15 years ago.

 Before you jump to refinance your existing mortgage, you need to understand the fees you’ll pay, which are included in the annual percentage rate (APR).
-It’s also important to realize that the average rates may not apply to your situation.
-Your credit score, debt-to-income ratio (DTI), and the size of your down payment will all affect the mortgage rates you’ll be able to qualify for.
+It’s also important to realize that the average refinance rates may not apply to your situation.
+Your credit score and your loan-to-value (LTV) will all affect the mortgage rates you’ll be able to qualify for.

 What Are Mortgage Interest Rates Based on?